Moonlington/tabletopfloreblog/content/about/about.md

 ---
 title: "About me and this blog"
 date: 2021-11-24T12:01:39+01:00
+layout: single
 ---

 Hello!
 I've suddenly had the inspiration to start this blog.
 I want to use it to write down my thoughts and ideas about worldbuilding and different TTRPGs.

 ## Who am I?

-My name is Flore, a 21 year old man living in the Netherlands, who has been playing D&D for almost five years now.
+My name is Flore, a 22 year old man living in the Netherlands, who has been playing D&D for almost five years now.
 Most of that time has been as a DM.
 I'm a big fan of Critical Role, which has been my main inspiration for being a DM and creating my own worlds.
 I used to study Aerospace Engineering, but I have switched over to Computer Science in 2021.

 ## Why make this blog?